-We previously identified material weaknesses in our internal control over financial reporting in 2017 and 2018, which were remediated in 2021.
-However, we may identify additional material weaknesses in our internal control over financial reporting in the future.
+SEC Rules require that we perform an annual assessment of the design and effectiveness of our internal controls over financial reporting.
 If we are unable to maintain effective internal control over financial reporting or disclosure controls and procedures in the future, our ability to record, process, and report financial information accurately and to prepare financial statements within required time periods could be adversely affected, which could subject us to litigation, investigations, or penalties; negatively affect our liquidity, our access to capital markets, our ability to maintain compliance with covenants, any of which may require substantial time, expense and management resources to remediate, or cause our stock price to decline.